ndewakar/ndewakar/README.md

 ## About me
 Some of my passions include:
 - Learning 🖥️
+- Reading 📖
 - Meeting People 🤝
-- Reading 📖
 - Gaming 🎮
-- Sports 🏈 ⚾ ⚽(Hail to the Commanders, Nationals)
+- Sports & Fitness 🏈 ⚾ ⚽